Correlation detection in trees for planted graph alignment: Sufficient conditions based on counting automorphisms of Galton-Watson trees

-In this Section, we show how counting automorphisms of Galton-Watson trees gives a sufficient condition for the existence of one-sided tests in the tree correlation detection problem, and provide evaluations of this number of automorphisms.
+In this Section, we show how counting automorphisms of Galton-Watson trees gives a sufficient condition for the existence of one-sided tests at large $\lambda$, and provide along the way evaluations of this number of automorphisms.